Winter Park Resort View from the Fraser River Trail

 • Trailhead: Park at the St. Louis Creek Campground Trailhead (the trailhead will be located near the campground’s entrance off of Rt 73).

 The Creekside/Flume Loop is a moderately challenging 4.8-mile hike with an elevation gain of about 500 feet.
+It is one of the most popular day hikes (and bikes) in Grand County.
 It offers a mix of creek-side scenery, historic flume trails, and periodic views of Byers Peak, making it a unique and enjoyable hike.
 Moose, deer, as well as a variety of birds are frequently spotted here.

 Creekside/Flume Loop